Common Causes of Wildfire-Related Fatalities

 • Funeral and burial expenses

-• Lost income and benefits
+• Lost income from the deceased

-• Loss of companionship or support
+• Loss of companionship and support

-• Medical bills for care prior to passing
+• Medical bills related to the injury

-Frequently Asked Questions about Wildfire-Related Fatalities
+Frequently Asked Questions about Wildfire-Related Fatalities in California

 Disclaimer: This is an advertisement.
 The information provided is for general purposes only and is not legal advice.
 Consult a qualified attorney for your specific case.
 Attain Law cannot guarantee outcomes, as results vary by situation.